muhammadshirzad/myWeb/README.md

 # myWeb
-This is an open source information about me, if you want to talk to data driven method, computation and statistical representation contact me.
+This is an open source information about me, if you want to talk about data driven methods, computation and statistical representation of data, contact me.

+Muhammad Rehman Shirzad, mrehman.frscience@gmail.com